-- i) Be for an amount equal to US \$2.3 million (Two million, Three Hundred Thousand US Dollars). - ii) Be deposited and have cleared in the designated account before the Application closure date. - iii) Form part of the legal commitment of the Applicant to participate in the Auction process if they are awarded Approved Bidder status.
-This includes the commitment to take up a license if the Applicant becomes the Successful Bidder.
+- Be for an amount equal to US\$1,600,000.00 multiplied by its Eligibility Points (Number of Lots applied for) - > Be deposited and have cleared in the designated account before the Application closure date. - Form part of the legal commitment of the Applicant to participate in the Auction process if they are awarded Approved Bidder status.
+This includes the commitment to take up a License if the Applicant becomes one of the Successful Bidders.

-7.3.4 Bid deposit payment form
+7.1.5 Bid deposit payment form

-A duly completed Bid Deposit Payment Form as contained in Appendix B.5 should be completed, signed and dated by an Authorised Signatory of the Applicant.
+A duly completed Bid Deposit Payment Form as contained in Appendix B.6 should be completed, signed and dated by an Authorised Signatory of the Applicant.

-7.3.5 Binding Nature of Application
+7.1.6 Binding Nature of Application

-By submitting an application the Applicant will be bound by the information provided and the commitments outlined in this Information Memorandum and any subsequent notices and communications by the Commission relating to the 2.3 GHz Spectrum Auction as appropriate and as contained in the Applicant's application.
+By submitting an application the Applicant will be bound by the information provided and the commitments outlined in this Information Memorandum and any subsequent notices and communications by the Commission relating to the 2.6 GHz Spectrum Auction as appropriate and as contained in the Applicant's application.

-7.3.6 Completeness of Applications
+7.1.7 Completeness of Applications

 Incomplete applications will not be considered by the Commission.
-If there is any doubt surrounding the completion of applications, this should be addressed in writing to the Executive Vice Chairman, clearly marked 2.3 GHz Spectrum Auction, at least two business days in advance of the application deadline.
+If there is any doubt surrounding the completion of applications, this should be addressed in writing to the Executive Vice Chairman, clearly marked 2.6 GHz Spectrum Auction, at least two business days before the application deadline.
+A scanned copy of such request for clarification should also be sent to spectrumauction@ncc.gov.ng within the same timeline.

-8 CONTACTS, COMMUNICATIONS AND INDICATIVE TIMETABLE
+8. CONTACTS, COMMUNICATIONS AND INDICATIVE TIMETABLE